netwerk-digitaal-erfgoed/lod-aggregator/tests/SOCH/README.md

 ## Map the schema.org data to EDM data

 The default conversion of the lod-aggregator is based on Schema.org to EDM conversion.
-In this case the input data is modelled using the [KSAMSÖK](http://kulturarvsdata.se/ksamsok#) Ontology.
+In this case the input data is modelled using the [KSAMSÖK](http://kulturarvsdata.se/ksamsok#) ontology.
 The default schema2edm query was modified for basic support for the KSAMÖK data.
 This is a first attempt to demonstrate the feasibility.
 For a full conversion a more detailled query is neccessary.
-The resulting query [ksamsok2edm.rq](../queries/ksamsok2edm.rq) was used to do conversion.
+The resulting query [ksamsok2edm.rq](../../queries/ksamsok2edm.rq) was used to do conversion.

 Next step was doing the actual conversion of the resources.